Show All Answers

 Toys are allowed based on staff approval.
 Inflatables intended for use as a floatation device are not permitted.
 All personal floatation devices (life jackets) must be U.S. Coast Guard approved.

 Patrons 48" and taller may ride the slides without lifejackets.
-Patrons under 48" or less than 6 years of age may use the Red Slide.
+Patrons under 48" and less than 6 years of age may use the Red Slide.
 Parent supervision is required for use of the Red Slide.

 In order to use the Yellow Drop Slides, patrons must be able to swim two widths of the pool doing front crawl without stopping.